pran-7-5/eco_style/README.md

 Dipa-balee(diwali)(sanskrit) = Prince Rama returned home after victory.
 Rama = roma(Italy) = romance
 Dipa = butter lamp(english), balee(sacrifice)(english)

-Free speech.
-Right to information.

-We may have to abolish the marriage, which doesn't have any significance today= needs more thinking.

-Reduction of classrooms in schools and colleges rather than sports and art clubs, markets, online apps are enough for meeting and discovering new people already.
-But practical labs should remain the same.

-Pre-set adult content filter by google and all.

 So many things not to do, so what should we do = decision making, learn, observe, art, culture(sports, dance, music, movies) , exploration, tourism that's where you should focus on.

 All jobs like law, software engineering will be taken by AI, so we don't need more engineers and doctors.
 ```